DamiFuma02/3d_SurvivalGame/README.md

     * Assign DragDrop script for each 2d prefab and save it inside Resources folder with a filename equal to the 3d prefab itemName
     * Optional (not implemented): use directories to create a simple UI > Image and assign it the image red from the folders
 * Fixed Mouse Movements: Mouse Y (UP DOWN) rotates only the camera not the player
 * Inventory System: create empty gameobject with assigned the script
-    * create a List< GameObject > slotList and populate it reading only the slots with "itemSlot" tag
-    * CheckFull() scanning the list and returning false if at least one slot is empty
-    * FindFirstEmptySlot() scanning the list and returning the first empty slot
-    * When pcking up a 3d prefab it must be destroyed and add it to the inventory
-        * Destroy the 3d prefab
-        * AddToInventory(itemName): Instantiate a 2d prefab UI icon for the inventory and add it in the first empty slot found by the responsable
+    * Each InventoryItem must be a 2d prefab with quantity and maxQuantityPerStack
+    * Use SerializableDictionary<T,T>() to create a custom class for the dictionary that can be serialized and the values can be modified through the Unity Inspector UI for each gameObject with the InventoryItem.cs component attached
+    * If an InteractableObject doesn't have any explicit drops in the dictionary, it must drop 1 item of itself
 * Inside SelectionManager Singleton class create a field public GameObject selectedObject; to save the current 3d prefab
     * Inside the InteractableObject.Update() add the condition SelectionManager.instance.selectedObject == gameObject in order to check if the item is the right one
     * This prevents the game to pickup multiple oblject very close to each other when the trigger boxcollider overlaps between different gameObjects